julienstroheker/AzHexGate/docs/architecture.md

 Responsibilities:

-• CLI entrypoint (azhexgate binary), providing commands like:• azhexgate start --port 3000
+- CLI entrypoint (azhexgate binary), providing commands like:
-• azhexgate stop
-• azhexgate status
+  - 'azhexgate start --port 3000'
+  - stop will be done by sending ctrl+c

-• Contact the Management API to request a new tunnel:• Ask for a random subdomain (e.g. 63873749).
+- Contact the Management API to request a new tunnel:
+  - Ask for a random subdomain (e.g. 63873749).
+  - Get back:
-• Get back:• assigned subdomain (63873749.azhexgate.com)
+    - assigned subdomain (63873749.azhexgate.com)
-• Hybrid Connection name
+    - Hybrid Connection name
-• Azure Relay endpoint
+    - Azure Relay endpoint
-• Listener SAS token (or equivalent credentials)
+    - Listener SAS token (or equivalent credentials)
-• any session identifier / metadata.
+    - any session identifier / metadata.

-• Establish a Listener connection to the Azure Relay Hybrid Connection using the provided token.
+- Establish a Listener connection to the Azure Relay Hybrid Connection using the provided token.
-• Maintain a persistent, outbound connection to Relay:• handle reconnection and backoff
+- Maintain a persistent, outbound connection to Relay:
+  - handle reconnection and backoff
-• handle graceful shutdown.
+  - handle graceful shutdown.

-• Accept incoming tunnel streams from Relay:• forward them as HTTP requests to localhost:<port>
+- Accept incoming tunnel streams from Relay:
+  - forward them as HTTP requests to localhost:<port>
-• relay responses back to Relay for return to the caller.
+  - relay responses back to Relay for return to the caller.

-• Log local events and, optionally, send telemetry signals (e.g., connection status) to the management backend.
+- Log local events and, optionally, send telemetry signals (e.g., connection status) to the management backend.

 Key design points: